tatbocmui/scattering_building/README.md

 ## Future Works

 My current research focuses on computational field simulation for individual buildings.
-With the ultimate goal of optimizing antenna or radio frequency device placement for seamless connectivity across multiple buildings within a smart city context, the future work will expand the current simulation methods, which work well for single buildings, to cover an entire city.
+With the ultimate goal of optimizing antenna or radio frequency device placement for seamless connectivity across multiple buildings within a smart city context, the future work will expand the current simulation methods, which work well for single buildings, to encompass entire city-wide scenarios, utilizing geographic-based electromagnetic wave propagation analysis and its visualization to inform and guide our optimization strategies.

 ## Features